diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 If a Streaming process hangs, the node manager will kill it (along with the JVM that launched it) only in the following circumstances: either `yarn.nodemanager.container-executor.class` is set to org.apache.hadoop.yarn.server.nodemanager.LinuxContainerExecutor, or the default container executor is being used and the setsid command is available on the system (so that the task JVM and any processes it launches are in the same process group). `In any other case, orphaned Streaming processes will accumulate on the system`, which will impact utilization over time.

-When the application master is notified of a task attempt that has failed, it will reschedule execution of the task. `The application master will try to avoid rescheduling the task on a node manager where it has previously failed`.
+`When the application master is notified of a task attempt that has failed, it will reschedule execution of the task`. `The application master will try to avoid rescheduling the task on a node manager where it has previously failed`.
 Furthermore, if a task fails four times (by default), it will not be retried again. (`mapreduce.map.maxattempts` property for map tasks and `mapreduce.reduce.maxattempts` for reduce tasks).

 A task attempt may also be killed, which is different from it failing.
 A task attempt may be killed because it is a speculative duplicate, or because the node manager it was running on failed and the application master marked all the task attempts running on it as killed.
 Killed task attempts do not count against the number of attempts to run the task.